mhshahzad/order-pizza-api/README.md

 A Rest-ful API for pizza ordering.

-This API can be integrated in POS (point-of-sale) system of pizza restaurant.
+This API can be integrated as Back-end in POS (point-of-sale) terminal of pizza restaurant.

+GET, POST and DELETE methods can be used on list of orders.

 ### Getting Started